Animated brushes are officially called ‘image hoses’, and they’re quite fun. They are basically brush tips with multiple image files.

 And then use style animated and selection mode set to random.

-And use it to paint trees! (for example)
+And now you can use it to paint trees! (for example)

-You can also use animated brush tips to emulate, for example, bristle brush tips that go from very fine bristles to a fully opaque stamp based on pressure, like a dry paintbrush might do.
-To do this, you would follow the above instructions, but for each layer, create a different cross-section of the brush to correspond with the amount of pressure applied.
+You can also use animated brush tips to emulate bristle brush tips that go from very fine bristles to a fully opaque stamp based on pressure, like a dry paintbrush might do.
+Or make incremental patterns like the ones you see on porcelain.